juniperonline/markdown_syntax_test/test_article.md

 # Article: Arrow Functions

-In this lecture, we will get familiar with one of the most interesting and unique concepts for Javascript - Arrow Functions.
+In this lesson, we will get familiar with one of the most interesting and unique concepts in Javascript - Arrow Functions.
 Arrow functions are a compact alternative to the traditional function syntax.
 However, they are quite particular and so is their usage.
 Let's dive in!

+//small changes to grammar.
+Lesson instead of lecture and replacing "of" with "in" refference to the unique concept in javascript
 ___

 ## Syntax

-The name of the function we derive from the 'fat arrow' we use in between the two sides of the function.
+The name of the function is derived from the 'fat arrow' we use in between the two sides of the function.
 The left side represents the parameters and the right side - the expression or statement of the function.

+//we derive -> is derived

 <p align="center">
     <img src="./pictures/arrow_functions.PNG" style="width: 60%"/>